 The Create Group window will pop up.

 Give your group a name.
-Then select the power settings that the admins of your group will have.
+Then select the power settings for the admins of your group.
 Members of your group don’t have to be users in your account.
 Giving someone the admin role in a group will not give them access to your Aplos account.

-You can manage members, change the group settings, or make the group inactive.
+You can manage members, change the group settings, or make a group inactive.
 For now, let’s look at managing members.

-When you first create the group, you won’t have any members.
-You can add members by clicking the green plus icon.
+When you first create a group, there won’t be any members in it.
+You can add members by clicking the green plus (+) icon.
 Doing that will bring up the Add Members window.

-Standard Member: See all group members and their contact information including phone, email, address, and birthday.
-Also has the ability to email members of the group, upload files, and view existing meetings and events.
+Standard Member: View all group members and their contact information, including phone, email, address, and birthday.
+Someone with this role also has the ability to email members of the group, upload files, and view existing meetings and events.

-Group Administrator: Access to all group settings and functions (including assigning member admin roles)
+Group Administrator: Access all group settings and functions, including assigning member admin roles.

-Group Member Administrator: Ability to manage members within the group including adding members, editing member details, and deleting members
+Group Member Administrator: Someone with this role has the ability to manage members within the group, including adding members, editing member details, and deleting members.

-Email Administrator: Ability to manage email/distribution lists for the group including adding, editing, and deleting lists
+Email Administrator: Someone with this role has the ability to manage email/distribution lists for the group, including adding, editing, and deleting lists.

-Meetings and Events Administrator: Access to add, edit, and delete any meetings and their details
+Meetings and Events Administrator: Someone with this role has the ability to add, edit, and delete any meetings and their related details.

-It will also prompt people to create an Aplos account if they do not already have one.
+The email will also prompt people to create an Aplos account if they do not already have one.
 If they have a donor account already, this is the same one.
 They will be able to access their group and their donations from the same login.
-If they are an Aplos user on your account or on another, they can toggle between their account and their groups.
+If they are an Aplos user on your account or on another account, they can toggle between their account and their groups.